3.4 Expanding Windows

 A common alternative to rolling statistics is to use an expanding window, which yields the value of the statistic with all the data available up to that point in time.

-These follow a similar interface to .rolling
+These follow a similar interface to .rolling, with the .expanding method

-returning an Expanding
+returning an Expanding object.

 As these calculations are a special case of rolling statistics, they are implemented in pandas such that the following two calls are equivalent: